FindMySchool LogoFindMySchool

 Who it suits: families who want a clearly organised, academically ambitious primary with a defined enrichment entitlement, and pupils who respond well to routines and recognition.
 The primary challenge is admission, not the educational offer once a place is secured.

-Results in the latest dataset are significantly above England averages, with 96% meeting the expected standard in reading, writing and mathematics combined.
-The school is also ranked 719th in England and 6th in Brent for primary outcomes in the proprietary FindMySchool ranking based on official data.
+Results are very strong in the current dataset, with 100% meeting the expected standard in reading, writing and mathematics combined and 30% reaching the higher standard.
+FindMySchool ranks the school 68th of 14,978 schools in England for academic outcomes, 690th overall, and 4th in Brent locally.
 The most recent Ofsted documentation keeps the school’s overall judgement at Good and indicates improvement since the previous inspection.

 Reception applications are coordinated through Brent, not submitted directly to the school.
-For September 2026 entry, the deadline was 15 January 2026, and offers were issued on 16 April 2026.
-For later intakes, deadlines are typically mid-January with April offers, but families should always check the current cycle dates each year.
+For September 2027 entry, the deadline is 15 January 2027, offers are issued on 16 April 2027, and acceptances are due by 30 April 2027.
+Families should always check the current cycle dates each year.

 Yes.
 Nursery applications are made directly to the academy and can be submitted at points through the year, with children eligible from the September after their third birthday.
 The nursery offers both 30-hour full-time places and 15-hour part-time places, with funded childcare eligibility depending on circumstances.